ev3dev/ev3dev.github.io/news/_posts/2015-12-30-ev3dev-jessie-2015-12-30-release.md

 ### Raspberry Pi

-This is the first release that support mindsensors.com [PiStorms] out of the box.
+This is the first release that supports mindsensors.com [PiStorms] out of the box.
 **Note:** You will need a USB keyboard or (10-digit keypad with backspace) in order to use the Brickman user interface.